How to Create a Resume for Social Media Managers: Tips & Tricks

 Social Media Manager Resume Tips

-• Keep It Concise: If you have less than 10 years of experience, aim for a one-page resume.
-This keeps the content focused and digestible.
+• Keep It Concise: If you have less than 10 years of experience, aim for a single page.
+This makes your resume easier to read and keeps the focus on what matters.

-• Showcase Your Experience: Use reverse chronological order for work history, with bullet points starting with strong action verbs (e.g., managed, developed, increased).
+• Showcase Your Experience: Use reverse chronological order and start bullet points with strong action verbs like “managed,” “developed,” or “increased.”

-• Add Professional Links: Include links to your social profiles or an online portfolio to demonstrate your social media management expertise.
+• Add Professional Links: Include your social profiles or an online portfolio to show your work in action.

 Ir arriba